ropensci/allodb/README.md

   )
 ```

-Biomass for a single tree can be estimated given dbh and species Id
+Biomass for a single tree can be estimated given dbh and species
-(results in kilograms).
+identification (results in kilograms).

 ``` r
 get_biomass(